biopython/biopython/Doc/README.rst

 Building the documentation
 --------------------------

-Build the documentation in HTML by running ``make html`` in the Docs folder.
+Build the documentation in HTML by running ``make html`` in the Doc folder.
 Make sure that you have installed necessary requirements (see instructions above).

 To view the generated documentation, open ``Doc/_build/html/index.html`` in your browser.